mstksg/inCode/copy/entries/functional-models-1.md

 You can build a lot with just these tools alone.
-By using primitive models and the various combinators, you can create autoencoders, nonlinear regressions, convolutional neural networks, multi-layered neural networks...you can create complex "graphs" of networks that fork and re-combine with themselves.
+By using primitive models and the various combinators, you can create autoencoders, nonlinear regressions, convolutional neural networks, multi-layered neural networks, generative adversarial networks...you can create complex "graphs" of networks that fork and re-combine with themselves.

 The nice thing is that these are all just regular (Rank-2) functions, so...you have two models?
 Just compose their functions like normal functions!